Dipg/mental/pages/Ley de plusvalía 2016 (Derogada).md

 			  24160*75%
 			  ```
 		- [](#10.) **El Impuesto a pagar es de ==$ 18.120,00 ==**
-- No aplica a vivindas sociales
+- No aplica a viviendas sociales
+-